2008–09 Premier League: Premier League Manager of the Season

 Sir Alex Ferguson, 67, picked up the Premier League Manager of the Season for the ninth time.
-During his hugely successful spell with Manchester United, which began in 1986, he won eleven Premier League titles, five FA Cups, three League Cups, three European titles, one Intercontinental Cup and one Club World Cup.
+During his hugely successful spell with Manchester United, which began in 1986, he won thirteen Premier League titles, five FA Cups, three League Cups, three European titles, one Intercontinental Cup and one Club World Cup.

 Premier League Player of the Season

 Nemanja Vidić, 27, won the Premier League Player of the Season accolade for the first time.

 PFA Players' Player of the Year

 The PFA Players' Player of the Year award for 2009 was won by Ryan Giggs of Manchester United.

 The shortlist for the PFA Players' Player of the Year award was as follows: